gmt3141/python-iransystem/README.md

 codecs.register(lambda e: iransystem.getregentry())
 ```

-You may need to reverse decoded characters. for example:
+You may need to reverse decoded strings. for example:

 ```python
 import codecs